 gsuite market place

-There’s a new right-hand side column on Gmail now that houses icons for Google apps like Calendar, Keep, Tasks, and other apps.
-You can add many more apps just by clicking on the plus button which opens the Gsuite marketplace, kind of like the Chrome Web Store but for Gmail.
+A new right-hand side column on Gmail now houses icons for Google apps like Calendar, Keep, Tasks, and other apps.
+You can add many more apps just by clicking the Plus button which opens the GSuite marketplace, like the Chrome Web Store but for Gmail.

 Enable New Gmail Web Interface

 The new web interface is going live now for millions across the world.
-There are 1.4 billion Gmail users globally though and it might not be available to everybody just yet.
-To enable it, just click on the cogwheel icon in the top-right and select Try the new Gmail.
+There are 1.4 billion Gmail users globally and it might not be available to everybody yet.
+To enable it, click the cogwheel icon in the top-right and select Try the new Gmail.

 Read Next: Sync Passwords Across Devices with Google Password Manager